-A legend of Karate, much has been written about Hirokazu Kanazawa.
+A legend of Karate much has been written about Hirokazu Kanazawa.
 For many years he has been one of the most recognisable faces of Karate.
 Considered by many to be the greatest of the Shotokan Masters, he is arguably one of the best technicians to come out of the JKA.

 Kanazawa was born on 3 May 1931, in Iwate Prefecture, Japan.
 His father was a fisherman who died young in the 1940s.
 His mother Masue, was a big influence on his life.
 The middle child of three, his older brother Tatsuo, would eventually run the family’s fishing business.
 His younger brother, Hideo, would eventually become a doctor.

-At high school Kanazawa was a keen boxer and judoka.
+At high school, Kanazawa was a keen boxer and judoka.
 He eventually reached the rank of 2nd Dan in Judo.

 Kanazawa first became aware of Karate in the 1940s while a senior at high school.
 Yamashiro, an Okinawan friend of his brother Tatsuo, visited on holiday from university.
-One night the small man became drunk and got into a fight with several local fisherman.
+One night the small man became drunk and got into a fight with several local fishermen.
 The police were called, and Officer Kodama, a very big man and a renowned 5th Dan judoka was in attendance.
 There was a struggle and the much smaller Yamashiro broke Officer Kodama’s nose.
 This was Kanazawa’s first experience of Karate in action.
 This was something he wanted to learn.
-However there were no Karate clubs locally.
+However, there were no Karate clubs locally.

 In 1951 Kanazawa enrolled at Nippon University.
-He joined the university’s Karate club, but was soon disappointed with the training.
+He joined the university’s Karate club but was soon disappointed with the training.
 A weak club, it had only one black belt student and many white belts.
 He had seen a training session conducted by students from Takushoku University.
 He was impressed by the standard of their Karate training and knew he wanted to attend a strong Karate university.